ShadowCanvas814/Gemini-image-screenshotter-extension/README.md

 Refresh: Refresh your Sparx Maths page, and you are ready to go!
 Btw when you right click Change (this can read and chanage site data) to (when you click on the extension) and refresh you should be good to go

-* Any Bugs or other anomalies please Join Our Sparx Ai discord server (https://discord.gg/NfZURCvPxF) we will fix it as fast as possible!
+* 🐛Any Bugs or other anomalies please Join Our Sparx Ai discord server (https://discord.gg/NfZURCvPxF) we will fix it as fast as possible!
 Remember this is the beta version!
 ## ⌨️ Controls
 * Z: Solve the problem on screen.
 * X: Look up a previous answer (Bookwork Check).

 ---
-* Disclaimer: For legal reasons This tool is for educational purpose so Use responsibly. but really its not Have fun! or not idrc
+* ❗Disclaimer: For legal reasons This tool is for educational purpose so Use responsibly. but really its not Have fun! or not idrc

 Originaly Made By ShadowCanvas814 Updated By Archive_Software